bookofproofs/bookofproofs.github.io/_sources/branches/geometry/elements-euclid/book--7-elementary-number-theory/book--7-elementary-number-theory.md

 ---

-The propositions contained in Books 7 to 9 are generally attributed to the school of "Pythagoras":https://www.bookofproofs.org/history/pythagoras-of-samos/.
+The propositions contained in Books 7 to 9 are generally attributed to the school of <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Pythagoras/">Pythagoras</a>.